dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 If you would like, you can download the completed [demo application](../assets/003_creating_widgets-finished.zip).

-In the [next tutorial](../004_user_interactions/), we will explore the how to add event handlers to allow our application to respond to user interactions.
+In [Responding to events](../004_user_interactions/), we will explore the how to add event handlers to allow our application to respond to user interactions.

 {% section 'last' %}